mrciolino/wiki-backup/timeline.md

   - Spoops pulls another card causing him to lose all his wealth.
   - Spoops is magically granted ownership of a castle in Bahryst.
   - Narascus gets some spears.
 - On their way to Fywick, the party find another chamber with a runic teleportation circle in it.
-After touching one of the magical vines within the chamber, Darmuth was alerted to their presence, she sent her fisnt bone devil pet through the teleporter to pursue the party.
-It is initially stuck eithin thr portal room and has to claw its way out, giving thr party enough time to flee.
-Federina arrived just in time on her flying ship to pick up th party.
-They tied the carriage to the bottom of thr flying ship and departed.
+After touching one of the magical vines within the chamber, Darmuth was alerted to their presence, she sent her giant bone devil pet through the teleporter to pursue the party.
+It is initially stuck within the portal room and has to claw its way out, giving the party enough time to flee.
+Federina arrived on her flying ship just in time to pick up th party.
+They tied the carriage to the bottom of the flying ship and departed.
 - The giant Bone Demon creature which serves Darmuth begins pursuing the party.
 They must use the flying ship to constantly put distance between them.
 - Dave Bones returns to life again.
 - The party travels to Fywick to seek the Oracles guidance on how to defeat Darmuth.